gregorik/SyncShield-Core/README.md

 This is a major upgrade and more ambitious refactoring of the earlier [SafeSave plugin](https://github.com/gregorik/SafeSave) which remains fully functional in its own narrower scope.

+Also, in case you need this adapted or integrated into a production UE5 project: I offer paid Unreal Engine [consulting and implementation](https://gregorigin.com/contact.html).

 ## ✨ Core Features

 ### 🚫 Strict File Locking Protection